tari-labs/open-hardware/README.md

 Tari currently runs on a variety of popular platforms such as [Raspberry Pi](https://www.raspberrypi.com) and the [Open Source Hardware](https://www.oshwa.org/definition/) (OSHW) certified [BeagleBone](https://beagleboard.org/bone).
 It also runs on hardware certified by the Free Software Foundation (FSF) as [Respects Your Freedom](https://ryf.fsf.org) (RYF).

 ## Hardware
 **NOTE:** The Tari project does not provide hardware support or dedicated help for any of these platforms.
-We are providing information here as a community resource.
+We are publishing information here as a community resource.

 _These platforms are listed in order of known stability running Tari._